jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 	The new element instructs Cortana to invoke the voice-command service named "GeneralCommandService" when she recognizes input matching the ```ListenFor``` phrase.

-1. Use Visual Studio's **Debug** -> **Start Debugging**  (or press **F5**) launch Factoid in the debugger.
+1. Use Visual Studio's **Debug** -> **Start Without Debugging**  (or press **Ctrl+F5**) launch Factoid.
 Once Factoid is up and running, close it.

 1. To make sure Cortana doesn't cache old commands, bring up the Windows Task Manager, select **Cortana** in the list of background tasks, and click the **End task** button to end the Cortana process.
 Then close Task Manager.

-	> Stopping Cortana this way is not always necessary, but is a good habit to get into while testing abd debugging to make sure Cortana is starting with a "clean slate" of commands.
+	> Stopping Cortana this way is not always necessary, but it is a good habit to get into while testing abd debugging to make sure Cortana is starting with a "clean slate" of commands.

     ![Ending the Cortana process](Images/kill-cortana.png)